sstsimulator/sst-docs/docs/cpp/component/constructor.md

 Typically not called directly.
 SST will build and call the constructor.

 Typical tasks:
-- read params from the project driver
+- Read params from the project driver.
-- process params
+- Process params.
-- initialize SubComponents
+- Initialize SubComponents.
-- register one or more clocks
+- Register one or more clocks.
-- configure ports
+- Configure ports.
-- setup statistics
+- Setup statistics.

 ## Requirements